HumanSignal/label-studio/docs/source/guide/labeling.md

 If you make a mistake when labeling with the brush mask, you can erase it.
 You must select a brush region in the sidebar before you can erase any part of it.

 If you want to completely remove a region and start over, delete the region instead of erasing it.
 Erasing a region does not delete it.

-### Faster image labeling
-You can add a rectangle or an ellipse to your image with just two clicks, or double click to create a polygon, rectangle, or ellipse.

-If you accidentally select a point on an image while creating a polygon, just double click to remove the erroneous point and continue creating the region.
-There must be at least three points on the polygon to be able to remove a point.

 ## Outliner